jimratliff/GenoMac-user/resources/docs_to_display_to_user/Dropbox_how_to_configure.md

         - Then a new dialog: “Confirm selection”
           - Only selected folders will live on this computer.
 Unselected folders can be accessed on dropbox.com
           - Click “Confirm”
+## Remainder of onboarding
 - New window: “Welcome back!
   - “Use the right-click menu to share, send for signature, view version history, and more.”
   - Click “Next”
 - New window: “We’re happy you’re back”
   - “Setup is finished.”
   - Click “Open Dropbox”
 - Several new windows pop up:
   - Frontmost: “Dropbox.app” would like to start syncing.”
-        - Click “OK” (other choice is “Don’t allow”)
+    - ❑ Click “OK” (other choice is “Don’t allow”)
       - (This makes all the new windows, even ones I didn’t read, disappear)
 - New window: “More reasons to love Dropbox”
   - “Your Dropbox now lives in a secure location”
   - “Dropbox can be accessed from the shortcut under Locations in Finder.”
   - “Take our tour to check out flexible options for file storage on this Mac.”

 ## Return to terminal and acknowledge
 - [ ] Type `done` to acknowledge that you’ve completed these manual steps.